 Master of Ministry

-Prepare for ordained ministry, lay leadership or the Doctor of Ministry program.
+Prepare for ordained ministry or the Doctor of Ministry program.

 12 courses.
 36 credit hours.
 Primarily online or on campus.